factsheet – choosing the right kitten or cat

 Think about your reasons for adopting a cat and consider the issues for your household.
 Are you choosing a cat as a friend for yourself, for your children, or for another pet?
 Do you plan to adopt more pets?
 What species?
 Are you planning to increase the size of your human family?
 These answers will help you decide on whether your new cat needs attributes such as boldness and self-reliance.

 It is important to choose a cat or kitten who will fit your lifestyle.
 How many hours are you away during the day?
 For someone who is away from home for long hours every day, an active kitten or an adult cat who craves companionship are not good choices.
+You may need to look at adopting a pair of kittens or an adult cat who prefers their own company.
 How active is your household?
 For a family with noisy young children, a shy kitten is unlikely to be a successful fit.
 Do you want your cat to be indoors only?
 Adult cats who have previously lived indoors/outdoors may have trouble adjusting to an indoor-only life.
 White cats and cats with pink noses are susceptible to skin cancer and are not suitable for outdoor living.
+If you have an existing pet, have they lived with other pets in the past and do you have the space to keep them separate while doing introductions?
 Considering these issues will guide you on choosing a cat with an appropriate temperament, colouring and background.
 You need to consider the time and money you are prepared to spend, and be aware that a cat with any special needs will likely require more extensive veterinary care.

 Find out as much about the cat’s background as you can: have they lived with dogs or other cats?
 Were their previous owners old or young?
 Did the cat have outdoor access or were they indoors only?
 There may be scant information available, especially if the cat was a stray.
 It is advisable to make multiple visits and to spend at least 30 minutes alone with any cat you are seriously considering adopting.
 Take careful note of how they respond to you: cats can be quite firm about their preferences for people.